MaartenBijlsma/multiAPCMC/README.md

 Nevertheless, APC scholars try to find solutions that result in ‘meaningful’ APC estimates.
 This is done by putting some constraint on the model.
-Whether this is actually possible to do in a meaningful way is up for debate (hint: I am rather skeptical).
+Whether this is actually possible to do in a meaningful way is up for debate.
+Personally, I remain skeptical of this idea, despite this topic being recurrent in my work for more than a decade now.
 See the commentaries in the [December 2013 issue of Demography](https://link.springer.com/journal/13524/volumes-and-issues/50-6?page=1) for a detailed discussion.
-This is especially relevant when we want to give a substantive interpretation to, for example, cohort trends.
-Do some birth cohorts have a higher risk of some outcome (e.g. lung cancer) because they performed some activity (e.g. smoking) during their lifetimes, relative to other birth cohorts (conditional on age and calendar time).
+However, this is only really relevant when we want to give a substantive interpretation to, for example, cohort trends.
+Do some birth cohorts have a higher risk of some outcome (e.g. lung cancer) because they performed some activity (e.g. smoking) during their lifetimes, relative to other birth cohorts (conditional on age and calendar time)?
+We do statistics for a variety of reasons;
+description, prediction, and causal explanation are the big three.
+Perhaps APC models are still useful for predicting future trends (forecasting)?

-However, APC models are not just used for interpretation.
-They are also used for forecasting.
+APC models are indeed also used for forecasting.
 This is where the multiAPCMC package comes in.
 If some cohorts indeed have a higher risk of (e.g.) lung cancer, then this would be useful information to know when making age-specific forecasts of future cancer incidence.
-With this idea in mind (I presume) the [Nordpred software](https://www.kreftregisteret.no/en/Research/Projects/Nordpred/Nordpred-software/) (Moeller et al. 2003) was developed by the Cancer Registry (Kreftregisteret) of Norway.
-This package fits APC models where the age, period, and cohort are entered into a generalized linear model as categorical variables, and a continuous time trend referred to as ‘drift’ is also determined.
+With this idea in mind the [Nordpred software](https://www.kreftregisteret.no/en/Research/Projects/Nordpred/Nordpred-software/) (Moeller et al. 2003) was developed by the Cancer Registry (Kreftregisteret) of Norway.
+This package fits APC models where age, period, and cohort are entered into a generalized linear model as categorical variables, and a continuous time trend referred to as ‘drift’ is also determined.
 In order for the model to find a unique